grdlo/Template-NodeJS-API/README.md

 ## Conclusion

-Thanks if you use this project, it's a 100% free project and i will not accept donation for this work, i use it myself and i was thinking it could be usefull for other developper, feel free to create all the things you want's
+Thanks if you use this project, it's a 100% free project and i will not accept donation for this work, i use it for myself and i was thinking it could be usefull for other developper, feel free to create all the things you want's